lilyodhuba/RAS-XLF-Project/README.md

 The large eRASS:1 cluster catalogue provides an independent dataset with which we investigate the significant excess of clusters detected in the local WARPS sample.
 We construct and fit the eRASS:1 XLF, and conclude that the excess does not persist .
 Further analysis is required to understand the origin of the excess in K13, along with an improved selection function to better analyse the eRASS:1 catalogue.

+LO acknowledges support from the RAS Undergraduate Research Bursary 2025.